saffy-team/saffy/README.md

-# Sappy
+# Saffy
-Signal Analysis &amp; Processing in Python
+Signal Analysis Framework For You

-A simple signal analysis tool, which aims at clarity of code and reproducibility of solutions.
+A simple signal analysis framework, which aims at clarity of code and reproducibility of solutions.
 The plugin architecture aims to encourage building modular code among scientists and data analysts.
 It provides a basic structure for signal storage and a pipeline for analysis.